mlcommons/ck/README.md

-It automatically generates the most suitable, reproducible and deployable solution to run AI, ML and other emerging applications based on user requirements and constraints including costs, performance, power consumption, accuracy, target devices (cloud/edge/mobile/tiny), environment and data sets.
+It automatically generates the most suitable, reproducible and deployable solution to run AI, ML and other emerging applications based on user requirements and constraints including costs, throughput, latency, power consumption, accuracy, target devices (cloud/edge/mobile/tiny), environment and data sets.

+This technology is successfully used by the community and companies including Qualcomm, Neural Magic, Krai, DELL, HPE and Lenovo to automate their MLPerf inference submissions and make them more reproducible and reusable.

-Our goal is to help users focus on innovation by automating all their tedious and repetitive tasks and reducing their research, development, benchmarking, optimization and deployment costs across continuously changing software, hardware and data.
+Our goal is to help everyone focus on innovation by automating all their tedious and repetitive tasks and slashing their research, development, benchmarking, optimization and deployment time and costs by 10..100 times across continuously changing software, hardware and data.

 ### Discussions